deaxparadox/ArtOf/ArtOfRust/101-learn/105-ownership/101-ownership/README.md

 ## Variables Scope.

 A scope is the range within a program for which an item is valid.

+Take the following variable:

 ```rust
 let s = "hello";